 In the last years, we’ve seen a revolution in the market of professional cleaning products and equipment.
 And the best is yet to come with more innovative trends in the cleaning industry in 2019.

 Besides smart-cleaning machines, the future belongs to data-driven tools.
-Most of these will use the Internet for things, to provide cleaning teams with valuable information about the status of towels, paper, or soap in dispensers.
-This type of smart equipment can help usserve our clients better and to maintain a high hygiene standards by merely accessing our interactive dashboard from a smartphone.
+Most of these will use the Internet of things, to provide cleaning teams with valuable information about the status of towels, paper, or soap in dispensers.
+This type of smart equipment can help us serve our clients better.
+Moreover, we get to maintain high hygiene standards by merely accessing our interactive dashboard from a smartphone.

-Moreover, in the next years we could see a new wave of products and services entering the markets on a large scale.
-Such as voice-controlled toilets, vacuum cleaners with environmental recognition systems, and even more robots cleaning large areas in spaces like supermarkets or warehouses.
+In the next years, we could see a new wave of products and services entering the markets on a large scale.
+Such as voice-controlled toilets or vacuum cleaners with environmental recognition systems.
+Also, we’ll see more robots cleaning large areas in spaces like supermarkets or warehouses.